owhsome/awesome-improvements/README.md

 * Adopt markdown (it will then be more handy to edit a meetup's description)
 * Mail scheduling (for organizers)
 * Drag 'n drop functionality for rearranging sponsors ordering (it isn't handy anymore if your group has lots of sponsors)
+* As an organizer, I would like to be able to announce a meetup for which I have changed the date.
+Example: weather conditions might not allow us at some point to have a meetup, but instead of cancelling the meetup, I would like to just edit/empty its date and be able to reannounce it.
+Currently, such a feature is not available.
+Yo ucan only edit the meetup's date, but not able to announce the meetup again.

 ## Facebook
 * Rate seller (after having bought something)